Iverson Molinar

-Iverson Latrell Molinar Jones (born December 3, 1999) is a Panamanian professional basketball player for the Wisconsin Herd of the NBA G League.
+Iverson Latrell Molinar Jones (born December 3, 1999) is a Panamanian professional basketball player for U-BT Cluj-Napoca of the Romanian Liga Națională and the EuroCup.
 He played college basketball for the Mississippi State Bulldogs.

-Early life and high school career
+Early life

 Molinar grew up in Panama City, Panama.

 He moved to the United States at age 15 to play for Oaks Christian School in Westlake Village, California.
 As a junior at Covenant Christian Ministries Academy in Marietta, Georgia, Molinar averaged 21.5 points, six rebounds and five assists per game.
 He played for Veritas National Prep School as a senior.
 Molinar also competed for Team Why Not, an Amateur Athletic Union program founded by NBA player Russell Westbrook.
 He committed to playing college basketball for Mississippi State over offers from Arizona and Arizona State, among others.

 College career

 On November 21, 2019, Molinar scored a freshman season-high 21 points in an 80–66 win over Tulane.
 As a freshman, he averaged 5.9 points per game.
 He missed the first three games of his sophomore season after testing positive for COVID-19.
 On January 9, 2021, Molinar recorded 24 points, eight rebounds and four steals in an 84–81 victory over Vanderbilt.
 He was subsequently named Southeastern Conference (SEC) Player of the Week.
 As a sophomore, Molinar averaged 16.7 points, 3.7 rebounds, and 2.3 assists per game.
-On January 12, 2022, Molinar scored 28 points in a 88–72 win against Georgia.
-On January 25, 2022, he scored a career-high 30 points in a 82–74 overtime loss against Kentucky.
+On January 12, 2022, Molinar scored 28 points in an 88–72 win against Georgia.
+On January 25, 2022, he scored a career-high 30 points in an 82–74 overtime loss against Kentucky.
 Molinar was named to the First Team All-SEC as a junior.
 As a junior, he averaged 17.5 points, 3.6 assists, 3.1 rebounds and 1.2 steals per game.
 On March 25, 2022, Molinar declared for the 2022 NBA draft while maintaining his college eligibility.
 He later signed with an agent, forgoing his remaining eligibility.

 Professional career

-Wisconsin Herd (2022–present)
+Wisconsin Herd (2022–2023)

+After going undrafted in the 2022 NBA draft, Molinar joined the Milwaukee Bucks for the 2022 NBA Summer League and on September 19, 2022, he signed with them.
+However, he was waived the next day and subsequently joined the Wisconsin Herd, making the opening day roster.

+After rejoining Milwaukee for the 2023 NBA Summer League, Molinar re-signed with the Bucks on September 2, 2023.
+However, he was waived on the same day.
+On October 30, Molinar rejoined the Wisconsin Herd.

+Mexico City Capitanes (2023–2024)

-On November 3, 2022, Molinar was named to the opening night roster for the Wisconsin Herd.
+On December 8, 2023, Molinar was traded to the Mexico City Capitanes.

+Ostioneros de Guaymas (2024)

+On April 26, 2024, Molinar signed with the Ostioneros de Guaymas of the Circuito de Baloncesto de la Costa del Pacífico.

+Hapoel Be'er Sheva (2024-winter)

+On July 24, 2024, Molinar signed with Hapoel Be'er Sheva of the Ligat HaAl.